zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 **Solution**
 Check that the `client_id` and `client_secret` configured in the API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.

-### The JWT token validation fails with HTTP error

-**Symptom**

-The OIDC provider returns an HTTP 40x error code.

-**Explanation**

-The client application is not properly configured in the API ML Gateway.

-**Solution**
-Check that the `client_id` and `client_secret` configured in the API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.

-### The JWT token validation fails with an error

-**Symptom**

-OIDC token is not valid.

-**Explanation**

-JWK was revoked by the authorization server and it is not updated in API ML yet.

-**Solution**
-Configure frequent refresh interval using the property `refreshInternalHours` in the config file or restart API ML to reflect the updates or wait until the refresh interval.